Skip to main content

 }

-In this case, the test report will be as follows:
+In this case, the test output will be as follows:

 The output identifies the failed test at line 17, but does not provide further details, such as the actual incorrect value.